netdata/learn/docs/cloud/insights/metric-correlations.md

 ---
 title: Metric Correlations
-description: Quickly find metrics and charts closely related to an anomaly anywhere in your infrastructure to discover the root cause faster.
+description: Quickly find metrics and charts closely related to a particular timeframe of interest anywhere in your infrastructure to discover the root cause faster.
 custom_edit_url: https://github.com/netdata/learn/blob/master/docs/cloud/insights/metric-correlations.md
 ---

-The Metric Correlations (MC) feature lets you quickly find metrics and charts related to an anomaly or particular window of interest that you want to explore further.
-By displaying the standard Netdata dashboard, having filtered out charts that are not relevant to an anomaly or performance issue, you can more quickly traverse your node's metrics and discover the root cause.
+The Metric Correlations (MC) feature lets you quickly find metrics and charts related to a particular window of interest that you want to explore further.
+By displaying the standard Netdata dashboard, filtered to show only charts that are relevant to the window of interest, you can get to the root cause sooner.

 Because Metric Correlations uses every available metric from that node, with as high as 1-second granularity, you get the most accurate insights using every possible metric.